 Definition - What does Acid Soil mean?

-Acid soil is soil with a pH value of less than 5.5 throughout the year.
+Acidic soil is soil with a pH value of less than 5.5 throughout the year.
 Soil acidity occurs naturally but can also be created with the use of chemicals.
 Acid soil created by metal toxicity (like Aluminum) can affect root growth by:

 - Decreasing the root's ability to access essential nutrients